oppen321/Lede-OpenWrt/README.md

 ***

-🐧 Welcome to the Lede-OpenWrt repository, which is designed to provide users with efficient and stable OpenWrt firmware, supporting a variety of devices.
+🐧 Welcome to the Lede-OpenWrt repository, which is designed to provide users with efficient and stable OpenWrt firmware, supporting a variety of devices.[简体中文](README_ZH.md)

 ## Open source instructions